tommak/movie-chatbot/README.md

 This chatbot is designed to answer questions about movies and TV series using the latest context and general knowledge.

+Retrieval-Augmented Generation (RAG) chatbot designed to answer questions about movies and TV series.

 ## Features

 - Answers questions about movies and TV series.